 This campsite is situated just further down the road from the famous waterfall Seljalandsfoss.
-Another beautiful waterfall, Gljúfrabúi, is also nearby so this campsite is a true waterfall paradise.
+Another beautiful waterfall, Gljúfrabúi, is nearby, so this campsite is a true waterfall paradise.

 We also recommend you walk up the small mountain Fagrafell for a different but spectacular view of Eyjafjöll and South Iceland.

-The campsite has all the facilities you could want, toilets, washing machines, hot showers and cooking facilities.
+The campsite has all the facilities you could want, like toilets, washing machines, hot showers, and cooking facilities.